saitzaw/spark-scala-docker/README.md

 | 2 | Java | open-jdk-11 |
 | 3 | Scala | 2.12.18 |

+Remark: Don't use different version of Scala and check the stable scala version if you want to change the 3.5.x to 4.x version

 Note: All the spark server and worker use spark-3.5.5 version

 # Using make command
+This is only for data plotform to run and all this commands run for various environment and related services.

 | # | command | description |
 |:-:|:-------:|:------------|